hearmeout-co/aloha/README.md

 # Aloha

 Aloha is a welcome bot that's easy to set up and customize.
-It reads messages from a JSON file you provide and sends them to new members after signing up.
+It sends helpful onboarding messages to new members after signing up.

 Each message can have an optional delay, so you can space them out just like a [drip marketing campaign](https://en.wikipedia.org/wiki/Drip_marketing).